Located in Central Oregon, proudly serving the Pacific Northwest.

 What is ASTM Certification?

-The ASTM Certification Program covers products (including materials, processes, and services) and personnel for industries that desire an independent third party demonstration of compliance to standards and/or are facing regulatory pressures to prove compliance to standards .
+The ASTM Certification Program covers products (including materials, processes, and services) and personnel for industries that desire an independent third-party demonstration of compliance with standards and are facing regulatory pressures to prove compliance with standards.

 Learn More